RoMcGill/coding-game/README.md

 issue i am having is figuring out how to link the current level and the diffrent level buttons I am thinking an if statement ( if easy clicked set level to easy ) or (on mouse click set current level to event ? )

+bug cant get animation to rest when correct answer is typed

+fix ....  ......?